bil/licorice/docs/html/_sources/api/cli.rst.txt

     licorice generate <model_name>

 Generate LiCoRICE user-level per-tick Python snippet files.
 This includes parsers, constructors, and destructors.
-Filenames are taken from module definintions in the YAML configuration and files are written to the default module directory (overridden by ``LICORICE_MODULE_PATH``).
+Filenames are taken from module definitions in the YAML configuration and files are written to the default module directory (overridden by ``LICORICE_MODULE_PATH``).
 The generated files are just a scaffold and must be filled out by the user with code that will run for that module function each tick.

 Parse